K-Kielak/gas-main-investments-effectivness/README.md

 from the same year and center them around the standard yearly datapoint to avoid influence of different geopolitical and economic factors (e.g. trade deals or inflation) that are beyond the simple gas mains data.

-To configure the training process change appropiate data and models configuration in the `config.py` file.
+To configure the training process change appropriate data and models configuration in the `config.py` file.

 To run the training for specified models and specified configuration simply run the `main.py` script.